padlocbio/padloc/README.md

 ### GitHub

-[PADLOC](https://github.com/padlocbio/padloc) can also be installed by cloning or downloading this GitHub repository and installing the dependencies manually.
+The latest development version of [PADLOC](https://github.com/padlocbio/padloc) can be installed by cloning this GitHub repository and installing the dependencies manually.

 ```bash
 # Clone repo to $HOME